qnelo/Backend-Test-Henriquez/cornershop-backend-test/manual/development.md

 ## About Django

-We chose to develop the application without using django rest framework for three reasons:
+I chose to develop the application without using django rest framework for three reasons:

  - Since when asked if it should be used, it was specified that it is indistinct to use DRF or Django.
  - I had never worked with Django without using DRF, so it was a good learning option.